c-santos/KWS-ImageBind/README.md

 This repo serves as a helper repo for the main notebook: `KWS-ImageBind.ipynb`.

-To run the code, download **ONLY** the `KWS-ImageBind.ipynb`.
-The notebook will download this repository for the necessary files to run the program.
-Keep the `KWS-ImageBind` notebook and the repo in the same folder.
+To run the code, download the `KWS-ImageBind.ipynb` file **ONLY** and import the file to Google Colab.
+The notebook will download this repository to get the necessary files to run the program.

 When the notebook is ran, the files will look like the following:

     folder/
     ├── KWS-ImageBind.ipynb             Main notebook
-    ├── data                            Speech Commands dataset folder
+    ├── data/                           Speech Commands dataset folder
     └── KWS-ImageBind/
         ├── .assets/
         ├── .checkpoints/